BlakeDouglas/C/README.md

-# This Repo consists of projects created using the C Programming language
+# This Repo consists of projects created using the C programming language.